julkue/mark.js/README.md

     // separeted with a blank, you can define this property with true
     // if you want a separeted search for the keywords.
 If you define
     // nothing the default value is false, so it will be searched
-    // for the complete sentence
+    // for the complete term
     "separateWordSearch": true
 });
 ```